jsong1b/cobble/literate/cobble.md

 }
 ```

-Here is what is expanded into [project.md](project.md) to build the backend.
+Here is what is expanded into
+[project.md's Build Script](project.md#Build Script) to build the backend.

 `Build Cobble`:
 ```sh